Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Juvenile Court Services (JCS) Court Officer Responsibilities

-1. At any hearing where relatives or nonrelative extended family members (NREFMs) of a child are known to have been located, the Juvenile Court Services (JCS) Court Officer must nsure that the attorneys for the parent(s) and/or the child complete the J-373, Superior Court's Relative Information Sheet.
+1. At any hearing where relatives or nonrelative extended family members (NREFMs) of a child are known to have been located, the Juvenile Court Services (JCS) Court Officer must ensure that the attorneys for the parent(s) and/or the child complete the J-373, Superior Court's Relative Information Sheet.

 1. If necessary, request that the court order the attorney to complete it.